 Mr. Bronson is based in New York and resides in central New Jersey.
 He has been involved in litigation in state and federal courts across the country, resulting in the recovery of hundreds of millions of dollars, significant corporate governance reforms, and other important benefits for injured stockholders, consumers, and small businesses.

 Mr. Bronson was a research editor for the University of Pittsburgh Law Review and was awarded the University of Pittsburgh School of Law Dean’s Scholarship.
+He also served as the Panel Administrator for the 2012 New York County Democratic Committee Independent Judicial Screening Panel, responsible for evaluating and reporting on candidates for civil court and surrogate’s court judgeships.

 Mr. Bronson is admitted to practice in New York State Courts, the U. S. District Courts for the Southern, Eastern, and Northern Districts of New York, and the U. S. Courts of Appeals for the Second and Tenth Circuits.
 Mr. Bronson has been admitted pro hac vice in numerous other state and federal courts across the country.